Disney magic fades, economy fears wallop shares

 "While years of execution justify 'best of breed' premium valuation, we think several quarters of 'misses' could make it somewhat vulnerable," Bank said in a research note.

-(Additional reporting Yinka Adegoke in New York; editing by John Wallace, Gary Hill and Andre Grenon)
+(Additional reporting Yinka Adegoke in New York; Editing by John Wallace, Gary Hill)